QuackAcademy/Express-Template/README.md

 ```js
 npm run server
 ```
+The included file zRunServer.sh will open a new terminal and run this command on double click.

 ### Environment Variables
 These variables need to be defined in order for the program to function successfully.